Screening

 The screening process

-- 1.A participant applies to a study
+- 1A research partner applies to a study

 Screening is researcher-driven.
-BIOME provides signals but does not auto-approve or auto-reject anyone.
+Biome provides signals but does not auto-approve or auto-reject anyone.

 Eligibility